 The several standards defining gross negligence enunciated by the Supreme Court of Virginia include, as a common thread, a complete lack of care exhibited by a defendant.
 Gross negligence has been defined as:

 that degree of negligence which shows an utter disregard of prudence amounting to complete neglect of the safety of another.
 It is a heedless and palpable violation of legal duty respecting the rights of others.
 Gross negligence amounts to the absence of slight diligence, or the want of even scant care.”
 Frazier v.
 City of Norfolk, 234 Va.
 388, 393, 362 S.E.2d 688, 691 (1987) (citations omitted).

-Despite these holdings, however, it remains the rule that when reasonable minds could come to different conclusions, gross negligence is an issue of fact to be decided by the jury.
-11 It will become a question of law (and thus decided by the judge, not the jury) only when reasonable minds could not differ in concluding gross negligence has not been established.
-12
+Aside from these holdings, however, it remains the rule that when reasonable minds could come to different conclusions, gross negligence is an issue of fact to be decided by the jury.
+It will become a question of law (and thus decided by the judge, not the jury) only when reasonable minds could not differ in concluding gross negligence has not been established.

 In sum, generally speaking, the VTCA will protect employees of the Commonwealth of Virginia from claims for ordinary negligence, but will not afford employees protection with respect to claims for gross negligence or intentional torts.
 If reasonable minds could differ on whether a defendant acted with gross negligence, the question is one for a fact-finder; however, if reasonable minds could not differ, the question is one for a judge to decide as a matter of law.